cooklang/cooklang-org/content/app/faq.md

 >}}

 {{< detail-tag
-    "How do I enable CookLang syntax highlighting in my text editor?"
+    "How do I enable Cooklang syntax highlighting in my text editor?"
     "We have instructions for that on our [Docs page](/docs/syntax-highlighting/)."
 >}}